The Legion of Honor is...

 Any French citizen with no criminal record, who has demonstrated outstanding merits in the service of the nation, in a military or a civilian capacity.
 Twenty years of activity at least are required to qualify for the Legion of Honor.

 H4.
 How many have received it?

 The Legion of Honor has 93,000 members.
-Every year some 3,000 people are inducted, one-third in a military capacity, two-thirds as civilians.
+Every year a maximim of 2 600 people can be inducted, in a military capacity or as civilians.

-Some 400 foreigners are awarded this honor every year but, unlike French nationals, they are not members of the Legion of Honor.
+Some 320 foreigners can be awarded this honor every year but, unlike French nationals, they are not members of the Legion of Honor.